JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 # Structural checks and Statistical diagnostics
 ## Autocorrelation check with Ljung Box test, acf and pacf plots:
 ### ARIMA model
-The p-value from the Ljung Box test was extremely small as a result I rejected the null hypothesis that there was no autocorrelation in the residuals and conclude that there was autocorrelation in the residuals.
+The p-value from the Ljung Box test was extremely small as a result I rejected the null hypothesis that there was no autocorrelation in the residuals and concluded that there was autocorrelation in the residuals.
 This means that the ARIMA model hadn’t fully captured the time-dependent structure in the series.

 For Anderson-Darling normality test the p-value was very small, so I rejected the null hypothesis that the residuals are normally distributed and concluded that the residuals were non-normal.

 Checking for constant variance:
 ![Alt](Images/8.png)